Common Cold is one of the common upper respiratory tract diseases.

-It is believed that there is no cure for cold.
-There is also misconception that antibiotics can help, but the side effects of antibiotics can do more harm than good.
-However, there are many traditional home remedies for cold that can help you have instant relief from the discomfort.
+It is believed that there is no cure for a cold.
+There is also a misconception that antibiotics can help, but the side effects of antibiotics can do more harm than good.
+However, there are many traditional home remedies for the cold that can help you have instant relief from the discomfort.

 There are more than 200 different types of cold viruses.
 The most common are:

 - Rhinovirus, in most cases (30 – 80%)

 - Cold is highly contagious and viral.
 Especially, Trives in the low humidity zones.
 It is quick to spread to other members of the family.

 - Running nose

 - Sore throat

 - Muscle ache

 - Fatigue and